a-sugiki/k8s-configs/README.md

 $ play.sh
 ```

-The examples directory stores some example manifest files.

 ## How to use this platform

+The ``examples`` directory contains some sample manifest files to show how to use the cluster.

 ### Using kubectl and helm
 The kubectl and helm commands are installed on the bastion host.